 - The objective of the CREDD is to make possible the achievement of the Sustainable Development Goals (SDG) by 2030 based on potential, capacities for resilience for peace and security, and inclusive development in favor of a reduction in poverty and inequalities.
-It is based on three pillars: (i) promoting inclusive and sustainable growth (ii) improving access to basic social services, (iii) strengthening institutional and sustainable development. - The PAG, prepared through a process involving all the ministries, focuses on six areas: establishing strong, credible institutions; restoring the security of persons and property throughout the national territory; implementing a proactive national reconciliation policy; rebuilding Malian schools; building an emerging economy; and implementing a proactive social development policy. - The APRM provides for the creation of a Northern Regions Development Zone and the development of a specific development strategy to bring the northern regions' development indicators to the same levels as those of Mali's other regions.
+It is based on three pillars: (i) promoting inclusive and sustainable growth (ii) improving access to basic social services, and (iii) strengthening institutional and sustainable development. - The PAG, prepared through a process involving all the ministries, focuses on six areas: establishing strong, credible institutions; restoring the security of persons and property throughout the national territory; implementing a proactive national reconciliation policy; rebuilding Malian schools; building an emerging economy; and implementing a proactive social development policy. - The APRM provides for the creation of a Northern Regions Development Zone and the development of a specific development strategy to bring the northern regions' development indicators to the same levels as those of Mali's other regions.
 The government has been working on preparing this strategy based on the needs assessment for the northern regions conducted jointly by the World Bank, the African Development Bank, and the Islamic Development Bank.
-A donor conference was held on October 22, 2015 in Paris to establish the Sustainable Development Fund, which will be the financial instrument for the development strategy.
+A donor conference was held on October 22, 2015 in Paris to establish the Sustainable Development Fund, which will be the financial instrument for the development strategy. - For 2017, the overall fiscal deficit target, including grants, is projected at about 4.1 percent of GDP with sustained efforts planned to mobilize resources and control government spending.

-9. The government intends to continue implementing its program to: (i) support growth through a prudent fiscal policy while giving preference to the economic recovery through structuring investments and priority sustainable development spending; (ii) improve public financial management from the revenue as well as the expenditure side; and (iii) modernize the business environment to encourage private sector development and improve competitiveness.
+9. The government intends to continue implementing its program to: (i) support growth through a prudent fiscal policy while giving preference to the economic recovery through structuring investments and priority sustainable development spending; (ii) improve public financial management from the revenue as well as the expenditure side, including the reduction in tax exemption and improvement in the quality of spending; and (iii) modernize the business environment to encourage private sector development and improve competitiveness.

-A. Macro-Fiscal Framework for 2016
+A. Macro-Fiscal Framework for 2016 and 2017